-The Baffler, est. 1988, is a printed and digital magazine of art and criticism, now published quarterly.
+The Baffler, est. 1988, is a printed and digital magazine of art and criticism, now published six times a year.
 Our first cycle of four annual issues appeared in 2016.
 We’re headquartered in New York City, and delivered to subscribers in all fifty U.S. states and abroad.
 Contributing editors include Barbara Ehrenreich, Susan Faludi, Astra Taylor, and Rick Perlstein.
 Our founding editor is Thomas Frank.
 We’re owned by the tax-deductible (hint, hint) Baffler Foundation Inc., which is as charitable as a church, and a whole lot more fun.
 This foundation means we rely on your donations and subscriptions rather than chasing advertising.
 It also means we can’t endorse candidates for electoral office or try to make millions in profit.
 But hey, why would we want to do those things anyway?

 Your Lifestyle Sucks

 The epigraph stamped on The Baffler no. 1, from Arthur Rimbaud’s “Morning of Drunkenness,” introduced it as a punk literary magazine.
 It was the summer of 1988.
 The founders, Thomas Frank and Keith White, were recent graduates of the University of Virginia.
 They named their journal as a joke on academic fads like undecidability, then in fashion.
 The Baffler was born to laugh at the baffling jargon of academics and the commercial avant-garde, to explode their paralyzing agonies of abstraction and interpretation.